discordjs/guide/guide/popular-topics/errors.md

 - The user has blocked the bot.
 - The user has disabled dms in the privacy settings.

 In the case of the last two reasons, the error is not preventable, as the Discord API does not provide a way to check if you can send a user a dm until you attempt to send one.
-The best way to handle this error is to add a `.catch()` where you try to dm the user and either ignore the rejected promise or do what you want because of it.
+The best way to handle this error is to add a `.catch()` where you try to dm the user and either ignore the rejected Promise or do what you want because of it.

 ## Common miscellaneous errors